aryan68125/Fast_api_project/README.md

 <br>

 Explanation of @app.get("/"):
 - @app.get("/") is a decorator that registers this function (index) as a handler for GET requests to the / route.
+This decorator is what makes a normal python function into a path operation function.
 - In FastAPI, decorators like @app.get, @app.post, etc., allow you to bind specific routes (URLs) to specific HTTP methods (GET, POST, etc.).
 This lets the server know which function to call when a request is made to a specific endpoint.
 - Here, @app.get("/") binds the index function to the root URL /, so when a client sends a GET request to http://localhost:8000/, this function will be called.